MixedRealityToolkit/MixedRealityToolkit-Unity/docs/mrtk3-overview/test-and-deploy/hololens2-deployment.md

 ---
 title: Deploy an MRTK3 project to HoloLens 2
-description: Mixed Reality Toolkit 3 for developers - HoloLens 2 deployment.
+parent: Test and experience overview
-parent: Test and Experience Overview
+nav_order: 2
 ---

 # Deploy an MRTK3 project to HoloLens 2